Boarding and Docking

 • The Coxswain and #1 will tie the boat to the dock.

-Getting out of the boat
+De-boarding the boat